Big Trouble in Little China: Critical response

+Legacy

-After the commercial and critical failure of the film, Carpenter became very disillusioned with Hollywood and became an independent filmmaker.
+After the commercial and initial critical failure of the film, Carpenter became very disillusioned with Hollywood and became an independent filmmaker.
 He said in an interview, "The experience [of Big Trouble] was the reason I stopped making movies for the Hollywood studios.
 I won't work for them again.
 I think Big Trouble is a wonderful film, and I'm very proud of it.
 But the reception it received, and the reasons for that reception, were too much for me to deal with.
 I'm too old for that sort of bullshit."

 It has since enjoyed a resurgence on television and home video, and has received a good deal of retroactive positive press.
-Some critics and fans considered it one of Carpenter’s best movies.
+Some critics and fans considered it one of Carpenter's best movies.
 Empire magazine voted Big Trouble in Little China the 430th greatest film in their "500 Greatest Movies of All Time" list.

 Home media

 Big Trouble in Little China was released on a two-disc special edition DVD set on May 22, 2001.
 Entertainment Weekly gave the DVD a "B+" rating and wrote, "The highlight of this two disc set – which also features deleted scenes, an extended ending, trailers, and a 1986 featurette – is the pitch perfect Russell and Carpenter commentary, which delves into Fox's marketing mishaps, Chinese history, and how Russell's son did in his hockey game."
 In his review for the Onion A.V.
 Club, Noel Murray wrote, "If nothing else, this is a DVD designed for Big Trouble cultists; it's packed with articles from Cinefex and American Cinematographer that only a genre geek would appreciate."

 A single-disc movie-only DVD version was later released, with the only special features being the Carpenter/Russell commentary and the theatrical trailer.

 A Blu-ray Disc edition of the film was released on August 4, 2009.
 It contains the same content as the double-disc DVD release.
 In 2013, the film was released on Blu-ray Disc in the United Kingdom by Arrow Films as a regular case and Steelbook.

 On December 3, 2019, Scream Factory released a two-disc "Collector's Edition" Blu-ray of the film in the U.S., which included a bevy of new bonus features.